GFDRR/pyEmdat/README.md

 Fourth, use the built-in `utils` to compare natural disaster impacts with population and GNI data from World Development Indicators.

 ## Examples
-See example notebooks for usage.
+See example notebook for usage.

 ## Quick example

+Load EM-DAT data as above, then:

 ```python
 result = ED.disaster_stats_entire_period(1980, 2020, countries = 'Pakistan', disastertype = 'all', stats = ['total_damages'])